itsmerafay/BookingApp/readme.md

+5/8/2024 2:56
+~ updated : update_event_hours --- for timings to set their availability to true.

 4/22/2024 4:29
 ~ updated : withdraw api --- for stripe_payout

 4/22/2024 4:29
 ~ updated : search_event --- fixture for prefered_filters

 4/22/2024 3:32